Thermal ceramic storage

 📡 Remote Monitoring

 ESP32 controller with 4G telemetry provides continuous field data.
-This MRV stream is designed to support carbon-credit pathways (e.g., Gold Standard / Article 6).
+This MRV stream is designed to support carbon-credit pathways (e.g., Gold Standard / Article 6), subject to methodology and program requirements.

 Safety & Maintenance